genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 ## Tailor the names of your home directory and MVS datasets to be copied to MVS

 The file ../ASMcallingJAVA/SCRIPT/CPY2MVS contains your user id/home directory and MVS datasets used by SYSTSIN.
-Either [s]ftp or copy/paste it to your MVS <YOUR-USER-ID>.GVBDEMOJ.SYSTSIN dataset created in the step above.
+Either [s]ftp or copy/paste it to your MVS "YOUR-USER-ID".GVBDEMOJ.SYSTSIN dataset created in the step above.

 ## Copy the GVBDEMOJ items needed on MVS

 The file ../ASMcallingJAVA/JCL/CPUSSMVS.jcl contains the copy JCL which uses OGETX.
-Either [s]ftp or copy/past this to your MVS JCL <YOUR-USER-ID>.GVBDEMOJ.JCL library.
+Either [s]ftp or copy/past this to your MVS JCL "YOUR-USER-ID".GVBDEMOJ.JCL library.

 ## Build GVBJDLL used by GvbJavaDaemon

 Set export _C89_SUSRLIB="$LOGNAME.GVBDEMOJ.MACLIB" each time before running build script makegvbdll

-Run build script from directory ../ASMcallingJAVA directory to create an MVS DLL in your MVS dataset <YOU-USER-ID>.GVBDEMOJ.LOADLIB:
+Run build script from directory ../ASMcallingJAVA directory to create an MVS DLL in your MVS dataset "YOU-USER-ID".GVBDEMOJ.LOADLIB:

 Enter "make -f SCRIPT/makegvbdll"